 Supported formats:

-We include several videos, and you can also upload your own to build a video library that is always available without the need for internet access.
+Play video files in multiple formats over HDMI.
+Upload your own content to build a video library that is always available without the need for internet access.
+The 1TB model also comes with over 20 SD and HD video calibration patterns.

 To measure subwoofer delay, first select the center or left channel and turn the sub off.
 Then run the Delay Finder in Transfer Function and set the delay.
 Start the test, and save the test by holding the folder icon for a few seconds.
 Place the cursor on the crossover frequency.